VisionsConnectedEurope/VideoEngine/FRONTEND.md

 <script src="https://engine.visionsconnected.com/video-engine/scripts/main.js"></script>
 ```

-**NOTICE: Don't include the main.js in your asset pipeline, it can break!!!** Load the files from the visionsconnected domain to have the best compatibility.
+**NOTICE: Don't include the main.js in your asset pipeline, it can break!!!** Load the files directly from the visionsconnected domain to have the best compatibility.

 Or you can checkout the [frontend sample project](https://github.com/VisionsConnectedEurope/VideoEngine/tree/master/frontend-sample-project)

 ## VideoEngine API
-The VideoEngine has a set of configuration options and functions developer can use to start video calling.
+The VideoEngine has a set of configuration options and functions developers can use to customize video calling.
 They are described below.

 ### Video Engine Configuration
 The VideoEngine has two sets of configuration options.
 Initial configuration that is only required to be called once, and per-call configuration that changes with every call.